y9c/pseudoU-BIDseq/docs/Algorithms.md

 CGACTGTTTAATTAAAACAAAGCATCGCGAAGGCCCGCGGCG
 ```

-mismatch at the terminal of sequence.
+- EXAMPLE 2: it treat gap region near the terminal as mutation.

 ```
 A00639:852:HH5Y5DRXY:1:2101:24876:34554